This almond crusted chicken is perfect if you love succulent, crispy fried chicken.

 A recipe that is similar to this chicken dish is the crispy coconut chicken.
 It’s super easy to make and will easily please anyone that absolutely loves the taste of coconut.

-If you want to leave us some feedback for this paleo fried chicken recipe, then please drop us a comment below.
+If you want to leave us some feedback for this Almond Crusted Fried Chicken recipe, then please drop us a comment below.